Austin Powers: The Spy Who Shagged Me: Plot

-On his honeymoon in 1999, time-displaced 1960s British spy Austin Powers discovers that his wife, Vanessa Kensington, is actually a fembot controlled by Dr. Evil.
-After Vanessa self-destructs, Austin briefly grieves before realizing he is single again and can have sex without commitment.
-Meanwhile, a NATO monitoring facility observes Dr. Evil's return from space, where he appears on The Jerry Springer Show to reunite with his estranged son, Scott, who is frustrated to see his father, and a fight ensues between multiple people on air.
+On his honeymoon in 1999, British spy Austin Powers discovers that his wife, Vanessa Kensington, is actually an android "fembot" controlled by Dr. Evil.
+After Vanessa self-destructs, Austin celebrates that he is single again.
+Meanwhile, a NATO monitoring facility observes Dr. Evil's return from space.
+He appears on The Jerry Springer Show, where he reunites with his estranged son, Scott.

 At Dr. Evil's Space Needle lair in Seattle, he is presented with a dwarf clone of himself, whom he names Mini-Me.
-Dr. Evil outlines a plan to time travel back to the 1960s and steal Austin's mojo, the source of his sexual appeal.
+Dr. Evil outlines a plan to time travel back to the 1960s and render Austin powerless by stealing his "mojo", which Dr. Evil defines as libido or life force.
 Dr. Evil and Mini-Me travel to 1969, meeting a younger Number Two and Frau Farbissina.
-Fat Bastard, another henchman of Dr. Evil, extracts Austin's mojo from his frozen body at the Ministry of Defence (MOD).
-British intelligence warns Austin that one of Dr. Evil's agents is after him.
-The agent, Ivana Humpalot, seduces Austin but decides not to kill him.
-After they have sex, Austin discovers he has lost his mojo and is impotent.
+Dr. Evil's henchman Fat Bastard extracts Austin's mojo from his frozen body at the Ministry of Defence (MOD).
+In 1999, British intelligence warns Austin that one of Dr. Evil's agents is after him.
+The agent, Ivana Humpalot, finds Austin irresistibly attractive and decides not to kill him.
+While in bed with Ivana, Austin discovers that he has lost his mojo.

 The MOD sends Austin to 1969 using a time-traveling Volkswagen New Beetle.
-Austin arrives at a party in his London pad.
-With the assistance of CIA agent Felicity Shagwell, Austin escapes an assassination attempt by Dr. Evil's operatives.
-Austin and Felicity are pursued by Mustafa, another of Dr. Evil's henchmen, but manage to subdue him.
-Mustafa reveals the existence of Dr. Evil's volcano lair.
-Before he can divulge its location, Mini-Me causes him to fall from a cliff.
+He arrives at his London residence, where he evades an assassination attempt by Dr. Evil's operatives with the help of CIA agent Felicity Shagwell.
+Mustafa, another of Dr. Evil's henchmen, pursues Austin and Felicity, but they manage to subdue him.
+Mustafa reveals the existence of Dr. Evil's lair, but before he can divulge its location, Mini-Me causes him to fall from a cliff.

-Examining photographs from the crime scene, Austin discovers Fat Bastard stole his mojo.
-Fat Bastard presents Austin's mojo to Dr. Evil, who drinks some of it and has sex with Frau Farbissina.
-Scott arrives through the time portal.
-Dr. Evil announces he will hold the world ransom by threatening to destroy cities using a giant laser, which is located on the Moon.
-Austin and Felicity get to know each other, but when Felicity propositions him for sex, he turns her down because of his lost mojo.
+Fat Bastard presents Austin's mojo to Dr. Evil, who drinks some of it and then has sex with Frau.
+Dr. Evil declares his plan to hold the world hostage by threatening to obliterate cities with a massive laser constructed on the Moon.
+Austin and Felicity get to know each other, but he turns down her offer of sex because of his lack of mojo.